 Consortium’s Right to Approve/Disapprove Contractor Staff.

 During the term of this Agreement, the Consortium reserves the right to approve or disapprove Contractor’s Staff, to approve or disapprove any proposed changes in such Staff, or to require the removal or reassignment of any Contractor or Subcontractor Staff found unacceptable by the Consortium, to the extent permitted by law.
+Consortium approval of Contractor Staff or proposed changes in Contractor Staff will not be unreasonably withheld.

 Replacement of Contractor Staff